jochenjonc/blog-component-state/README.md

 Also with input bindings, we could set a default value.
 But there are situations where we need to initialize a not yet emitted state.
 In addition to that with a highly dynamic state like we have with the components state, we also have to think about the clean up unused state.

-With the declarative approach, we have now the ability to react on the completion of an observable.
+With the declarative approach, we have now the ability to react to the completion of an observable.

 The current accumulation function for the components state looks like this: